Bord na Móna: History

 Bord na Móna was originally established in 1933 as the Turf Development Board, Limited.
 The reason for the formation of the Turf Development Board was "to develop and improve the Turf Industry..." and "...to operate and drain bogs...".
 Later, in 1946 the Turf Development Board changed its name to Bord na Móna under the Turf Development Act 1946.
 This move saw a change in status from that of a limited liability company to a statutory company as well as some significant changes in strategy and operations.

-World War II had a substantial impact on the development of Ireland's peat industry and the foundation of Bord na Móna in 1946.
-During the war, it was necessary to stockpile peat as a fuel given that coal was in short supply.
-This was due to a sharp reduction in imports and because the coal being imported was of poor quality.
-World War II resulted in the implementation of a number of emergency fuel schemes with a particular focus on peat as fuel for the people of Ireland, both inside and outside of traditional turf areas.
+World War II boosted the development of Ireland's peat industry and led to the foundation of Bord na Móna in 1946.
+During the war, coal imports declined in quantity and quality, prompting the development of emergency fuel schemes, particularly on the use of peat, both inside and outside of traditional turf areas.
 It is estimated that before the war the annual production of turf per year was three million tons.
 The war effort added two million tons a year to this.
 The use of peat as a fuel source during World War II reinforced the government's commitment to develop Ireland's bogs as an indigenous source of energy.

 After the war, the Irish government had a renewed focus on "the production of turf by mechanical processes and its sale at prices that cause it to compete effectively with other fuels".
 The war raised a valid concern around the security of indigenous fuel for Ireland.
 The resulting solution was a white paper issued by the government setting out what later became known as the First Development Programme.

 Up to the 1950s, Ireland's bogs were harvested for turf, but from the 1950s right through to modern times the bogs were harvested for milled peat.
 This new method of peat harvesting gave way to harvesting on a scale not yet seen before in Ireland.
 A number of bogs in the Midlands were the proving ground for this new style of harvesting and are still in production to this day.
 The primary counties for peat harvesting were Kildare, Offaly, Galway, Longford, Roscommon, and Tipperary.
 These areas still continue to be the main areas of peat production.

 In 2018, West Offaly and Lough Ree power stations received €87.75 million from the taxpayer to operate under the public service obligation (PSO) scheme.
 5.3% of Irish homes used peat for heating.
 In 2020, the Bord na Móna announced that it was phasing out peat harvesting in Ireland.
 No jobs would be lost, and existing peat workers would be reassigned to bog reclamation projects rather than laid off.

-On January 15, 2021, it was announced that peat briquettes would no longer be available after 2024.
+On 15 January 2021 it was announced that peat briquettes would no longer be available after 2024.